selfmadecode/Naija.LGA.Net/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions or improvements, please submit a pull request or open an issue in the repository.
+If you have suggestions or improvements, please submit a pull request or open an issue in the [repository](https://github.com/selfmadecode/Naija.LGA.Net)

 ---

-## License

-This package is licensed under the MIT License.
-See `LICENSE` for details.